finalclass/nbml/docs/en/instantiation-composer.markdown

 	$viewAutoLoader = include '../src/init_view_auto_loader.php';

 As can be seen, the autoloader file included by composer, was added.
-Through this there is no need to create instance ClassAutoLoader provided by nbml.
+Through this there is no need to create ClassAutoLoader instance provided by nbml.
-W index.php jest również includowany plik init_view_auto_loader.php który należy napisać samodzielnie.
-Poniżej znajduje się przykładowa jego zawartość:

 In index.php there is also included file init_view_auto_loader.php, whitch has to be written by you.
 Below can be found the exemplary content: